-Defendants shall, within sixty (60) to ninety (90) days after the issuance of Notices required in ¶ 3A above, commence accepting NWIRP/IAP Class Membership Worksheets and Forms I-687, Application for Status as a Temporary Resident, with fee and supporting documentation, from individuals who assert they are Sub-class A or Sub-class B class members as defined above.
+Defendants shall, within ninety (90) days after the issuance of Notices required in ¶ 3A above, commence accepting NWIRP/IAP Class Membership Worksheets and Forms I-687, Application for Status as a Temporary Resident, with fee and supporting documentation, from individuals who assert they are Sub-class A or Sub-class B class members as defined above.
 Defendants shall thereafter continue to accept such worksheets and applications for twelve (12) months.

-Applications shall be deemed filed on the date postmarked in accordance with the provisions at 8 C.F.R. § 245a.12(a).
-All I-687 applications and motions to reopen showing prima facie eligibility under INA § 245A submitted pursuant to this Settlement Agreement shall be deemed timely filed applications under Immigration and Nationality Act § 245A.
+Applications shall be deemed filed on the date postmarked in accordance with the provisions at 8 C.F.R. § 245a.12(a)(2007).
+All I-687 applications and motions to reopen showing prima facie eligibility under INA § 245A submitted within the time frames outlined in this Settlement Agreement shall be deemed timely filed applications under Immigration and Nationality Act § 245A.